Welcome

 • Build the source code (example compile the code) and create a binary

-• Execute container build using buildah
+• Execute container build using builder

 • Push the resultant container image into integrated container registry running on OpenShift.